Your First Transaction

 The SDK is installed and can now interact with the running Algorand Sandbox environment, as configured above.

 In order to interact with the Algorand blockchain, you must have a funded account on the network.
-To quickly create an account on Algorand TestNet create a new file yourFirstTransaction.go and insert the following code:
+To quickly create a test account use the following code.

 if err != nil {